 - 1. The evaluator shall enrol to the biometric system - 2.
-The evaluator shall present biometric samples repeatedly to trigger the TOE to create authentication templates

-- 3. The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE does not create authentication templates from samples that do not meet the assessment criteria specified in the assessment criteria for samples - 4.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any authentication templates created by TOE from samples that meet the assessment criteria specified in the assessment criteria for samples correctly
+The evaluator shall present biometric samples repeatedly to trigger the TOE to create authentication templates - 3.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE does not create authentication templates from samples that do not meet the assessment criteria specified in the quality assessment criteria report - 4.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any authentication templates created by TOE from samples that meet the assessment criteria specified in the quality assessment criteria report correctly

 - a.
-Information necessary to perform this EA is described in the TSS, AGD guidance and assessment criteria for samples - b.
-The TOE creates only templates from samples that pass the assessment criteria through the independent testing
+Information necessary to perform this EA is described in the TSS, BMD, AGD guidance and the quality assessment criteria report - b.
+The TOE creates only templates from samples that pass the quality assessment criteria through the independent testing